jayelm/gisting/README.md

 - If you trained with the DeepSpeed config above, you will likely need to convert the DeepSpeed model checkpoint into a standard fp32 PyTorch model file by running `./zero_to_fp32.py . pytorch_model.bin` in the checkpoint you'd like to benchmark.
 - You can use either the [PyTorch default profiler](https://pytorch.org/docs/stable/profiler.html) or the [DeepSpeed FLOPs profiler](https://www.deepspeed.ai/tutorials/flops-profiler/) by setting `training.benchmarking_profiler`.
 Paper uses PyTorch default profiler.
-- `do_benchmarking_sanity_checks=true` activates gist caching sanity checking, where we verify that model outputs and decodes are same with and without gist caching. **If you want a demo of how to actually do gist caching, activate this option and look through the `benchmark_loop` and `benchmarking_sanity_checks` functions in GistSeq2SeqTrainer in `trainer_seq2seq.py`.**
+- `do_benchmarking_sanity_checks=true` activates gist caching sanity checking, where we verify that model outputs and decodes are same with and without gist caching.

 > **Note**: For the larger models, we actually found that we would often fail gist sanity checks due to floating point errors.
 If you run the larger models with sanity checking on, you will find some torch assertion errors where 99% of the model states are identical, except for one value here or there.